-Multilevel-Marketing Company Creates concern for some involved
+Multilevel-marketing company creates concern for some involved

-SEATTLE — The American dream has turned into a nightmare for some trying to run their own business through a multilevel-marketing company.
+SEATTLE — The American dream has turned into a nightmare for some people who are trying to run their own business through a multilevel-marketing company.

 Several women who signed up to work with LuLaRoe, a popular women’s clothing company, found themselves struggling to survive as they quickly plunged into debt.